lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning.md

 Read the following text and focus on the **bold sentence**.

-> This is how the annotation task will look like. **Check the box below :blue-background[by clicking on it].** When you have ticked the box, five more checkboxes and a comment section will appear.
+> This is how the annotation task will look like.
+> **Check the box below :blue-background[by clicking on it].**
+> When you have ticked the box, five more checkboxes and a comment section will appear.

 \
 :grey-background[Now read the modified text which omits the highlighted part:]

-> This is how the annotation task will look like. **Check the box below.** When you have ticked the box, five more checkboxes and a comment section will appear.
+> This is how the annotation task will look like.
+> **Check the box below.**
+> When you have ticked the box, five more checkboxes and a comment section will appear.

 \
-:grey-background[Can you understand both of the texts in the same way?]
+:grey-background[Do you understand both of the texts in the same way?]

 ==SPLIT==